divya-akula/divyaakula/_posts/2026/2026-03-08-five-illusions-responsible-ai-agentic-systems.md

 ---

-*This post extends ideas from my free ebook, [Responsible AI in Practice: From Intake to Incident](https://github.com/divya-akula/responsible-ai-in-practice), available on GitHub under CC BY-NC-ND 4.0.
+*This post extends ideas from my ebook, [Responsible AI in Practice: From Intake to Incident](https://www.amazon.com/dp/B0H36NM7M2).
 If you're building enterprise agents and want to talk responsible AI architecture, find me on [LinkedIn](https://www.linkedin.com/in/divyaakula) or at [divyaakula.com](https://divyaakula.com).*